Skip to main content

 Recommended Daily Intake

-Providing recommended daily intake values for adult males
+Providing recommended daily intake values for adult males and females.

 Deficiency

-including night blindness and severe conditions like exophthalmia.
+Discussing the consequences of vitamin A deficiency, including night blindness and severe conditions like exophthalmia.

 Section 2: Vitamin B Complex